The Witches of Eastwick (film): Reception

+Box office

+The film grossed $63.8 million in the United States and Canada.
+By November 30, 1987, it had grossed $39.4 million internationally, for a worldwide total of over $103 million.

 Critical response

-On Rotten Tomatoes the film has a rating of 66% based on 92 reviews.
-The site's consensus states: "While devotees of John Updike’s novel may want to put a hex on George Miller’s cartoonish and effects-laden adaptation, Jack Nicholson lends enough decadent devilry to make this high-concept comedy sizzle."
-On Metacritic, the film has a score of 67 out of 100 rating based on reviews from 11 critics, indicating "generally favorable reviews".
+The film received mixed reviews upon release.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 93 reviews, with an average rating of 6.4/10.
+The website's critics consensus reads, "While devotees of John Updike's novel may want to put a hex on George Miller's cartoonish and effects-laden adaptation, Jack Nicholson lends enough decadent devilry to make this high-concept comedy sizzle."
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 11 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The Washington Post wrote that "Hollywood pulls out all the stops here, including a reordering of John Updike's original book to give you one flashy and chock-full-o'-surprises witches' tale."
 Janet Maslin in The New York Times commended the "bright, flashy, exclamatory style."
 Variety described it as a "very funny and irresistible set-up."

 Some critics thought that the last part of the film spiraled into ridiculousness.
 The Washington Post wrote that the second half "lost its magic and degenerated into bunk."
 According to The New York Times, "beneath the surface charm there is too much confusion, and the charm itself is gone long before the film is over."
 Time Out wrote that "the last 20 minutes dive straight to the bottom of the proverbial barrel with a final crass orgy of special effects."
 Roger Ebert in the Chicago Sun-Times gave the film three-and-a-half stars out of four, acknowledging that "the movie's climax is overdone" yet added that "a lot of the time this movie plays like a plausible story about implausible people."